isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="13"}
 13. This Bill therefore introduces two amendments:

-<br>a.
+a.
 First, it sets out a default mechanism for the appointment of arbitrators in multiparty situations; and
 <br>b.
-Second, it recognises that the tribunal and the High Court have the power to enforce confidentiality obligations in an arbitration. <br>
+Second, it recognises that the tribunal and the High Court have the power to enforce confidentiality obligations in an arbitration.

 <br>The rest of the proposals which were considered in the public consultation, are still being studied and evaluated by my Ministry.